lousydropout/password-manager/README.md

 `Password Manager` is a blockchain-based `password manager`.
 This means that your data are secured by blockchain and cyptographic means rather than by some third party's good will.

+Further, a blockchain-based `password manager` is also distributed and decentralized.
+You don't need to worry about some service's server crashing preventing you from accessing your Netflix credentials :)

 ## A few details

 - **frontend url:** https://password-manager-frontend-578yppkj9-lousydropouts-projects.vercel.app/